metrics-js/metric/README.md

  * **name** - `String` - The name of the metric.
  * **description** - `String` - The description of the metric.

-Each property value is validated and will throw is a property value is found to be invalid.
+Each property value is validated and will throw if a property value is found to be invalid.

 ## Properties